luanebsg/Ecole42/README.md

-# Ecole42 - My Journey in the Piscine
+# Ecole42 - My Journey in the Pool

 Welcome to my Ecole42 repository!
 Here you will find records of my journey in the Ecole42 Piscine, along with some observations and learnings I gained during the process.